JuanpNeres/terraform-api-gateway-lambda-auth/README.md

 # Terraform API Gateway and Lambda Authentication

-This project sets up an API Gateway integrated with AWS Lambda for user authentication, utilizing an RDS database for storing user credentials.
+This project sets up an API Gateway integrated with AWS Lambda for user authentication.

 ## Project Structure